-ISIS Terror Attacks Focused On UK?
-Iraqi Orphans Are Being Groomed As Soldiers
+ISIS Terror Attacks Focused on UK?
+Iraqi Orphans Are Being Groomed as Soldiers

 Hill has already put to justice the copycat bombers of the 7/7 London Underground attack as well as the people behind the “Ricin Conspiracy.”

-According to the Telegraph, his comments have weight in them.
+According to the Telegraph, his comments has weight in them.

 Home Secretary Amber Rudd only has high praises for Hill because of his “wealth of experience and legal expertise.”